 Apply SQL Transformation

-This article describes a module of Azure Machine Learning designer.
+This article describes a component of Azure Machine Learning designer.

-Using the Apply SQL Transformation module, you can:
+Using the Apply SQL Transformation component, you can:

 Create tables for results and save the datasets in a portable database.

 Perform custom transformations on data types, or create aggregates.

 Execute SQL query statements to filter or alter data and return the query results as a data table.

 The SQL engine used in this component is SQLite.
 For more information about SQLite syntax, see SQL as Understood by SQLite.

 This component will bump data to SQLite, which is in the memory DB, hence the component execution requires much more memory and may hit an